Index /

 This Portfolio Website Blew My Mind, Cute Faces and Hi-Tech, The Gnarliest Typeface, and more.

 Here we go!
 The last week of the second month of 2024 and this week's edition of Creative Juice is right on time to get you inspired!
-If you are wondering where the second edition of the portfolio squeeze is, I'm sorry it is on the way and should be in your inbox tomorrow morning.
+If you are wondering where the second edition of the Portfolio Squeeze is, I'm sorry—it is on the way and should be in your inbox tomorrow morning.

-If you haven't already signed up for it you can do so here and if you want to read the first edition of the squeeze check that out here.
+If you haven't already signed up for it you can do so here and if you want to read the first edition of the Squeeze check that out here.

 This past week I also gave a presentation to a graphic design and illustration club at a university.
 I discussed my previous experience as a graphic designer and what it's like now as a full-time freelancer.
-Full video in my one lesson section so make sure to check it out!
+Full video in my One Lesson section, so make sure to check it out!

 Creative Juice is a weekly newsletter published every Monday morning so you can start your week feeling inspired creatively to make cool sh*t and get paid for it.
 Every Monday I share something gorgeous, a portfolio of the week, three creative finds, one amazing post from social media, and one lesson I learned recently.